 3.1.
 Molecular Insights into Endophyte-Plant Interaction

-Omics-based studies have revealed that Endophyte inoculation alters the expression of host genes associated with pigment biosynthesis, stress resilience, and floral longevity.
+Omics-based studies have revealed that endophyte inoculation alters the expression of host genes associated with pigment biosynthesis, stress resilience, and floral longevity.
 For instance, Kaul et al. (2020) demonstrated that genes involved in anthocyanin production and delayed senescence are upregulated in response to endophyte colonization.
-These molecular changes induced by Endophytes can lead to enhanced flower color intensity, improved stress tolerance, and extended vase life of cut flowers (Liu et al., 2023).
+These molecular changes induced by endophytes can lead to enhanced flower color intensity, improved stress tolerance, and extended vase life of cut flowers (Liu et al., 2023).
 The ability of endophytic bacteria to modulate host gene expression highlights their potential for fine-tuning specific traits in ornamental crops, potentially allowing for customized flower characteristics without genetic modification (Pinski et al., 2019).

-Furthermore, the symbiotic relationship between Endophytes and host plants often involves complex signaling pathways and metabolic exchange.
-This intricate interaction can result in improved nutrient uptake, hormone balance, and overall plant health, contributing to increased flower quality and productivity in ornamental plants.
+Furthermore, the symbiotic relationship between endophytes and host plants often involves complex signaling pathways and metabolic exchanges.
+This intricate interaction can result in improved nutrient uptake, hormone balance, and overall plant health, contributing to increased flower quality and productivity in ornamental plants, including orchids.

 3.2.
 Crop-Specific Evidence of Endophyte and PGPR Benefits

-French Marigold (Tagetes patula):
+French Marigold (Tagetes patula)

-The beneficial role of Endophytic bacteria in enhancing the growth, physiology, and bio-protective abilities of French marigold has been well-documented.
-The combined application significantly improved shoot and root fresh weights (up to ~66–69%) and extended the vase life by 100% compared to the control (Sturz & Kimpinski, 2004).
+The beneficial role of endophytic bacteria in enhancing the growth, physiology, and bio-protective abilities of French marigold has been well documented.
+The combined application significantly improved shoot and root fresh weights (up to ~66–69%) and extended the vase life by 100% compared to that of the control (Sturz & Kimpinski, 2004).
 Biochemical attributes, such as total phenolic, flavonoid, and protein content, also increased (up to ~66%).
 The antioxidant activity and nematicidal effects were significantly enhanced, with notable increases in DPPH scavenging (278%), nematode mortality (104%), and antioxidant enzyme activity (SOD, CAT, APX, and GPX) (Nagpal et al., 2020).

 Chrysanthemum:

-Inoculation of chrysanthemums with PGPR enhances root growth, nutrient absorption, and overall plant development, resulting in higher flower yield and improved quality.
-The application of PGPR strains, such as Azospirillum, Pseudomonas, and Bacillus, led to earlier bud formation, an increased number of florets per plant, and larger petal diameters (Del Rosario Cappellari et al., 2015).
-PGPR treatment improved flower characteristics, including size, color vibrancy, and longevity, while also conferring better tolerance to abiotic stresses like drought and salinity (Redondo-Gómez et al., 2022).
-The combination of different PGPR strains provided synergistic benefits, enhancing the growth and flowering traits of chrysanthemum (Benizri et al., 2001).
+Inoculation of chrysanthemums with PGPR enhances root growth, nutrient absorption, and overall plant development, resulting in a higher flower yield and improved quality.
+The application of PGPR strains, such as Azospirillum, Pseudomonas, and Bacillus, has been shown to lead to earlier bud formation, an increased number of florets per plant, and larger petal diameters (Del Rosario Cappellari et al., 2015).
+PGPR treatment improved flower characteristics, including size, color vibrancy, and longevity, while also conferring better tolerance to abiotic stresses, such as drought and salinity (Redondo-Gómez et al., 2022).
+The combination of different PGPR strains provides synergistic benefits, enhancing the growth and flowering traits of chrysanthemum (Benizri et al., 2001).

 Roses:

-In rose cuttings, the application of PGPR-Endophyte consortia significantly improved rooting parameters, such as root length, number, and biomass.
-These improvements enhanced nutrient uptake and flower development, leading to increases in flower size and quantity (Sirpe, 2023).
-Enhanced root development also improved plant resilience to environmental stresses, resulting in longer-lasting blooms and extended flowering periods (Das et al., 2025).
+In rose cuttings, the application of PGPR-endophyte consortia significantly improved rooting parameters, such as root length, number, and biomass.
+These improvements enhance nutrient uptake and flower development, leading to an increase in flower size and quantity (Sirpe, 2023).
+Enhanced root development also improves plant resilience to environmental stresses, resulting in longer-lasting blooms and extended flowering periods (Das et al., 2025).
 Additionally, the stimulation of secondary metabolite production contributed to more vibrant flower colors and stronger fragrance.

 4. Toward Sustainable Floriculture

-Endophytes offer a low-input, eco-friendly alternative to chemical fertilizers and pesticides for sustainable agricultural practices.
-As a component of integrated crop management, they contribute to improved soil health, reduced chemical residues, and more resilient flower production under diverse environmental conditions (Kour et al., 2022).
+Endophytes offer a low-input, eco-friendly alternative to chemical fertilizers and pesticides for sustainable agriculture.
+As a component of integrated crop management, they contribute to improved soil health, reduced chemical residues, and more resilient flower production under diverse environmental conditions (Kour et al. 2022).

-Similarly, PGPR are beneficial root-colonizing bacteria that support plant growth and influence vegetative and floral traits in ornamental crops.
-One key mechanism is phytohormone synthesis, where PGPR produce growth regulators like indole-3-acetic acid (IAA), gibberellins, cytokinins, and the enzyme ACC deaminase, which regulate bud initiation, shoot elongation, petal expansion, and flower symmetry (Kumar et al., 2022; Wani & Khan, 2017).
+Similarly, PGPR are beneficial root-colonizing bacteria that support plant growth and influence vegetative and floral traits of ornamental crops.
+One key mechanism is phytohormone synthesis, where PGPR produce growth regulators, such as indole-3-acetic acid (IAA), gibberellins, cytokinins, and the enzyme ACC deaminase, which regulate bud initiation, shoot elongation, petal expansion, and flower symmetry (Kumar et al., 2022; Wani & Khan, 2017).